 - Did I learn from my course?
 Not all courses are created equal.
 If you don’t believe your course was high quality, you have some catching up to do.

 - Did I study and work hard to learn?
 If not, you now realize why you aren’t successful.

 - Do I have any learning, reading, or attention deficit issues that need to be addressed before I try again?
 If so, talk to your instructor.
 See what resources are available from your school or by physician referral.
 Be sure to document any disabilities and present them to your school for accommodations and to the NREMT for extended time to take the exam.

 - Have I lost confidence in passing?
 If so, you’ll need to get that back before you try again.

-Dan designed our EMTReview.com and ParamedicReview.com sites for just these issues.
-Our sites provide review or course content, structured study, interactive exams, and much more.
+You may not need NREMT remediation yet.
+But if you’ve failed at least once, our EMTReview.com and ParamedicReview.com sites are designed to help overcome the types of issues that keep people from passing.
+These sites provide a review of course content, structured study, interactive exams, and much more.
 One of the biggest benefits of premium membership (especially for students who have failed the NREMT) is weekly, live NREMT study sessions.
 During the study session webinars, Dan Limmer personally reviews NREMT-style practice questions and answers any questions participants have about the exam.

 EMTReview.com and ParamedicReview.com address the three major issues students face:

 - EMS knowledge.